-Reverse auctions, though, do not feature a room full of bidders holding up paddles.
+Effective reverse auctions, though, do not feature a room full of bidders holding up paddles.
 Instead, they are done online in controlled environments.
 Companies will want to use reverse auction software, typically available as part of a larger procurement software package, not only to conduct the event but also to notify potential suppliers of its existence.
 Check out some of the key features of a typical reverse auction software.

 Let’s look at some of the top features businesses will want in reverse auction software.

 Alerting suppliers.
 Reverse auctions work best when there are multiple competitors bidding on the work.
-That level of competition drives the price down and is, in a nutshell, the optimal reason for holding a reverse auction.
+That level of competition drives the price down and is, in a nutshell, the optimal reason for holding an effective reverse auction.
 Inviting anywhere from 3 to 12 suppliers can result in healthy competition to drive down purchasing costs.
 Organizations about to host a reverse auction should to be able to alert pre-qualified suppliers of the bidding process.

 Reverse auctions are conducted amongst pre-qualified suppliers, typically those already in the company’s supplier pool.
 If a company wants to engage new suppliers in the reverse auction process, they will want those suppliers to complete a request for information in order to properly pre-qualify them.
 Even having one supplier that does not fit the pre-qualification standards can harm the auction results.
 Unknown suppliers may not understand the quality and delivery requirements.
 They could use lowball pricing which in turn can alienate existing suppliers.
 Businesses will want to ensure they have a strong pool of suppliers ready to bid before holding the auction.
 If not, they may want to think of postponing the auction while more suppliers are found.